In order to plan the path to future growth, banks all over the

 from country to country, depending on industry circumstances.

-Rating downgrades remained a major threat for major global banks
+Rating downgrades remained a major threat for major global banks in

-negative rating actions on these banks during the
+actions on these banks during the year.

 In July 2012, Moody's Investors Service, the rating arm of